Songlin1998/songlin1998.github.io/_pages/about.md

 # 🔈**JOIN US!**

 I embrace Richard Feynman's dictum, 'What I can not create, I do not understand.'
-This aligns with my technical roadmap of using generative AI to perceive, understand, and manipulate the 3D world.
+This aligns with my technical roadmap of using generative AI to perceive, understand, and manipulate our world.
 I will continue conducting research at the intersection of computer vision and graphics, especially in **video** and **3D** generation, to create the 3D world from 2D pixels and realize creative human-centered AIGC.

 <font color="red">Do not hesitate to drop me an email for any possible collaboration if you are interested in these directions:</font>
-  - Generative Models for 2D (Images/Videos), 3D, and 4D Content
+  - Generative Models: 2D (Images/Videos), 3D, and 4D Content
-  - Neural Rendering (Quality, Diversity, and Efficiency)
-  - 3D Object, Scene, Human, and Human-Object-Scene Interaction
-  - AIGC Safety
+  - Creator-Machine Interaction: Interfaces, Personalization, and Feedback Adaptation
-  - Robotics and Embodied Intelligence
+  - AIGC Safety: Robustness, Privacy, and Traceability

 # 🔥 News
 - 2025/06: One paper is accepted by [ICCV 2025](https://iccv.thecvf.com/Conferences/2025).